The biggest hypocrisy is the religious mind-fuck of fighting to save both lives and guns.

 - A bearded, long-haired man was forced to leave a darts match in England after the crowd would not stop chanting “Jesus!” at him.

-- A 17-year-old girl from Tibet became the 8th child to self-immolate in order to protest China's rule.
+- A 17-year-old girl from Tibet became the eighth child to self-immolate in order to protest China's rule.
 She died from her injuries.

 - In Pakistan, a rocket fired by the Taliban killed at least four civilians.

-- A human rights court ruled that the CIA tortured and sodomized a German citizen who they believed was a terrorist.
-It's the first time the CIA's been convicted specifically of torturing a detainee, but it surely won't be the last.
+- A human rights court ruled that the CIA tortured and sodomised a German citizen who they believed was a terrorist.
+It's the first time the CIA has been convicted specifically of torturing a detainee, but it surely won't be the last.

-- Remember that shit-storm from last January when Susan G. Komen for the Cure tried to pull their funding from Planned Parenthood?
-Well, the now-former executive behind that decision, Karen Handel, gave a speech to the conservative Family Research Council promising to continue fighting the “schoolyard thugs” that make up Planned Parenthood.
+- Remember that shit-storm from last January when Susan G. Komen for the Cure (otherwise known as just 'Komen') tried to pull their funding from Planned Parenthood?
+Well, the now-former executive behind that decision, Karen Handel, gave a speech to the conservative Family Research Council promising to continue fighting the “schoolyard thugs” who make up Planned Parenthood.